tardis-sn/tardis/docs/installation.rst

 Installation Troubles (FAQ)
 ===========================

-We highly encourage with any installation problems to try the recommended install method because this often fix problems.
+With any installation problems, we highly encourage you to try the recommended installation method because this often fixes problems.
 Here are some common problems when installing and their fixes:

 **Problem:** While building tardis via ``python setup.py`` build you